 Remembering The Falling Man 911

 Across the entire global community there seems to be no alignment of agreement on ethics in relation to the journalistic press or the photo journalistic press.
-There are varying degrees of standard guidelines and principles for all the strata of output in the media in the twenty first century.
+There are varying degrees of guidelines and principles for all the strata of output in the media in the twenty first century.

 The cultural evolution theory developed by the nineteenth century anthropologist Lewis Henry Morgan is a stiff ethnocentric model that I found difficult to place over any society in the world.
 He put forward the idea that societies developed from the first stage of savagery onto barbarism then finally reaching civilization.